Ayoshi Talukdar

 Ayoshi Talukdar is an Indian actress, who primarily works in Bengali cinema industry.
 In 2021, she is going to make her Bollywood debut with the film Uma, which is directed by Tathagata Singha.

+Personal life

+Indian writer of modern Bengali literature Narayan Sanyal was her grandfather.

 Career

 Talukdar started her acting career with her first movie Oskar.
 Apart from Oskar she has acted in many films such as Satyanweshi Byomkesh, Thai Curry, Dadur Kirti.
 In 2021 she is going to make her Bollywood debut with the film Uma, which is directed by Tathagata Singha.